estdenis-clt/-megr2157-portfolio/docs/assignments/A02/index.md

 **1.**

-So the expected failure of a pen will likely be the single plane shear failure mostly because the force is a direct shear across a singular plane and so it would likely damage the hole that the pin lives in and then shear the pin in half.
+So the expected failure of a pin will likely be the single plane shear failure mostly because the force is a direct shear across a singular plane and so it would likely damage the hole that the pin lives in and then shear the pin in half.

 **2.**

-According to some industry insiders such as total Materia and virgament, the behavior of hardened tool steel is less ductile than more mild and structural steel unless it has special treatments through tempering in order to get certain characteristics and so this little lead to lower ductility and therefore higher brittleness leading to easier fracturing than it would with yielding or some other failure that may be common.
-Another thing is that the shear stress equation says that the distance from the whole Center to a plate Edge should be at least 1.5 times the pin diameter or to avoid some type of failure like a tear out and from the calculations of my design, it is at 1.575 so it more than enough clears the minimum threshold.
+According to some industry insiders such as total Materia and virgamet, the behavior of hardened tool steel is less ductile than more mild and structural steel unless it has special treatments through tempering in order to get certain characteristics and so this little lead to lower ductility and therefore higher brittleness leading to easier fracturing than it would with yielding or some other failure that may be common.
+Another thing is that the shear stress equation says that the distance from the whole Center to a plate Edge should be at least 1.5 times the pin diameter or to avoid some type of failure like a tear out and from the calculations of my design, it is at 1.575 times so it more than enough clears the minimum threshold.

 **3.**